-The Workers’ Compensation law §15(3)(x) which was enacted as part of the 2017 executive budget called upon the Workers’ Compensation Board to implement new Permanency Impairment Guidelines for Scheduled Loss of Use (SLU) evaluations.
+The Workers’ Compensation law §15(3)(x) which was enacted as part of the 2017 executive budget called upon the Workers’ Compensation Board to implement new Schedule Loss of Use (SLU) and Permanent Impairment Guidelines for evaluations.
 These changes were given an effective date of January 1, 2018.

-Permanent Impairment Guidelines for Scheduled Loss of Use Evaluations and Workers’ Comp Cases
+Schedule Loss of Use and Permanent Impairment Guidelines for Evaluations and Workers’ Comp Cases

-For more information regarding workers’ compensation including the updates made to the 2018 Permanent Impairment Guidelines for Schedule Loss of Use Evaluations contact the attorneys of Erwin, McCane & Daly.
+For more information regarding workers’ compensation including the updates made to the 2018 Schedule Loss of Use and Permanent Impairment Guidelines for evaluations, contact the attorneys of Erwin, McCane & Daly.